Stephen Girard: Death, will and legacy

 Girard also made a bequest of $10,000 to the public schools of Philadelphia, with the income from its investment to be used for the purchase of books for the school libraries, and a bequest for the establishment of funds to procure medals for deserving pupils.

+To his friend the judge Henry Bree, he bequeathed the plantation he owned in Louisiana, including thirty slaves.

+When Girard's former counting house on 22 North Water Street near the corner of Front and Market Streets was demolished in 1907, a set of underground cells were uncovered.
+At the time of discovery, it was alleged that the cells were used to incarcerate slaves.

 Although no longer in common use, people used to use the phrase "Stephen Girard work" or "Stephen Girard job" to refer to useless work.
-Girard did not believe in idleness, and in a time when people were loathe to take handouts, he instead would pay for useless work.
+Girard did not believe in idleness, and in a time when people were loath to take handouts, he instead would pay for useless work.
 An example is paying workers to move bricks from one side of a yard to another (and then back again).

+Homages

-A number of places are named after Stephen Girard.
+A number of places are named after Stephen Girard: